Locations:

 A note from Cleveland Clinic

-The Epley maneuver is a simple, noninvasive approach to treating benign paroxysmal positional vertigo (BPPV), a specific type of vertigo.
-This maneuver involves a series of head movements that help relocate calcium carbonate crystals from your utricle back to your semicircular canals, where they belong.
-You can even perform the Epley maneuver at home.
-Just be sure you ask your healthcare provider to demonstrate the proper technique before you try it on your own.
+The Epley maneuver is a canalith repositioning procedure (CRP) that uses a simple approach to treating BPPV (benign paroxysmal positional vertigo).
+It involves head movements that move calcium carbonate crystals out of the part of your inner ear where they don’t belong.
+You can perform the Epley maneuver at home.
+Just be sure your healthcare provider shows you the proper technique before you try it on your own.

 Advertisement